Shorebird Conservation Initiative: Overview

 ‐ The State of Canada's Birds, 2012

 The long-distance migrations of shorebirds and their mass congregations at important staging and wintering areas are among the great natural spectacles.
 Worldwide there are about 217 species of shorebirds and 60% of those are in decline.
 Many are long distance migrants, nesting in the Arctic and wintering in South America, Africa, and Australasia.
 They undertake their lengthy migrations in steps and rely heavily on key stopover sites for refueling and resting.
 Our breeding shorebirds spend three-quarters of their annual cycle outside Canada.
-In the Americas, sites with from 20,000 to 500,000+ shorebirds annually are catalogued in the Western Hemispheric Shorebird Reserve Network (WHSRN).
+In the Americas, sites with from 20,000 to 500,000+ shorebirds annually are catalogued in the Western Hemisphere Shorebird Reserve Network (WHSRN).
 Most of our attention in ICFC's Shorebird Conservation Initiative is on those sites.

 Red Knot: a conservation priority

 The red knot (Calidris canutus) breeds in the Canadian Arctic and winters as far south as Tierra del Fuego.
-It is one of the species called "highly imperiled" by the Western Hemispheric Shorebird Reserve Network and is listed as protected under the Species at Risk Act (SARA).
+It is one of the species called "highly imperiled" by the Western Hemisphere Shorebird Reserve Network and is listed as protected under the Species at Risk Act (SARA).
 From Bahía de San Antonio in Argentina, where ICFC works with Fundación Inalafquen, Red Knots make an 8000-km nonstop northbound flight to the USA in 8-10 days (based on information from geolocators attached to birds and resightings of color flagged birds).
 According to the late Dr. Allan Baker: "Without this link in the migratory chain we risk losing the red knot population wintering in Tierra del Fuego.
 Since the year 2000 the Tierra del Fuego population has declined from 52,000 red knots to 10,000 in 2013, and similar population declines have also occurred in the other Canadian subspecies."
-The plan at Bahía de San Antonio includes increasing the number of rangers to prevent disturbance from the large number of tourists who flood into the area from January to May.
+At Bahía de San Antonio we have increased the number of rangers to prevent disturbance from the large number of tourists who flood into the area from January to May.
 The focus is on key sites where large numbers of birds congregate to rest during high tides.

 Piping plovers need complementary action in the Caribbean